How Can Aging Helichrysum and Other Essential Oils Make Them Better?

 What we discovered, and why we now really like the aged oils: we actually began to grow the italidione and curcumene levels as we age the oil!
 The neryl acetate drops only slightly (0.5%), but the italidiones increase overall by 1.77% and the gamma curcumene levels increase by 1.28%.
 This result suggests that we are indeed increasing the levels of the therapeutic components of the oil and we are indeed making a better helichrysum with our proprietary physical aging process.

-This process only acts to gently heat the oil while adding oxygen to the oil through physical mixing.
+This process only acts through physical processes.
 No extract compounds, chemicals, or metals are added to increase reactivity we are just gently aging the oil naturally.

 We made some more aged products, which all have incredible aromas and therapeutic properties.